AffiliationAssociate Professor, Hitotsubashi ICS

 Satoko Suzuki received her MBA and DBA from Graduate School of International Corporate Strategy, Hitotsubashi University.
 She has held faculty positions at the Graduate School of Management, Kyoto University; Kyoto Sangyo University; Waseda University; Waseda Business School; and University of Brawijaya, Indonesia.

 Prior to joining academia, Professor Suzuki had worked in the industry including product management at Nihon L’Oreal and consulting at Boston Consulting Group.
 She continues to bridge academia and practice; she is active in providing consulting and training on marketing and design thinking to companies.
 Currently, she serves Lawson, Inc. as an external board member.
+She is also a frequent contributor and commentator for Japanese and global news media, both print and broadcast.
+She is a regular commentator for FNN Live News α, Fuji Television.

 Professor Suzuki is also active in academic research.
 Her representative papers include: